kyegomez/swarms/README.md

 </a>

 ### `Agent`
 Agent is Swarms plug in and play agent structure!
-By passing in an LLM you can create a fully autonomous agent with extreme customization and reliability ready for the real-world!
+By passing in an LLM you can create a fully autonomous agent with extreme customization and reliability ready for real-world task automation!

-Here are some features:
+Features:

-✅ Any LLM/ Any framework
+✅ Any LLM / Any framework

-✅ Extremely customize-able with max loops, autosaving, import docs (PDFS, TXT, CSVs, etc)
+✅ Extremely customize-able with max loops, autosaving, import docs (PDFS, TXT, CSVs, etc), tool usage, etc etc

-✅ Long term memory database with RAG, also plug in and play with
+✅ Long term memory database with RAG (ChromaDB, Pinecone, Qdrant)

 ```python
 import os